 AWS EC2 Services

-Systems Manager Services (available through the AWS console) is a collection of tools for monitoring and managing the resources you have running in the AWS cloud and in your own on-premises infrastructure.
+Systems Manager Service (available through the AWS console) is a collection of tools for monitoring and managing the resources you have running in the AWS cloud and in your own on-premises infrastructure.

 - Cluster groups launch each associated instance within a single availability zone within close physical proximity to each other.